 One group of experts will say that you should judge from so many “Screen Heights” away.

 A screen height is just like it sounds, and a little difficult to evaluate exactly.
 In the movie theater, if a screen is 64 feet wide, then the height is 27 feet high.
-If your screen is half that size, it will be 32 feet wide and 13½ feet high.
-If the screen is smaller, for example, a little bigger than 21 feet wide – which is 1/3rd of 64 feet – it will be 9 feet high.
+Maybe.
+Because there are two different standards for screens.

 After you figure how high the screen is – depending on which expert you listen to – you go back 2 screen heights to judge things.
 64 feet wide?
 54 feet back from the screen.
 32 feet wide?
 27 feet back.
 A 32 foot wide screen?
 18 feet back.
 (Apologies to all those who use meters.
 Apologies to all those who hate math.
 Read: 10) What Does It Mean?
 Scope/Flat for more details.)

-One problem with this is that sometimes the screen is wider or taller than other times.
-That’s because many screens have a movable black curtain on the sides, and the top and bottom.
+One problem with this process is that sometimes the screen is wider or taller than other times.
+That’s because many screens have a movable black curtain on the sides, top and bottom.
 These curtains, called ‘masking’, change positions depending on how the movie is supposed to look.
-There are two many categories for movies, Flat and Scope.
+There are two main categories for movies, Flat and Scope.

 Flat is more square, so the apparent screen height goes higher, and the sides come in to make the screen more narrow.
-It isn’t exactly square.
-The width is a little more than the height, but not by much.
-Scope is obviously more side than tall.
+Scope is obviously more wide than tall.
 In a general sense, Scope allows more scenery and space around the actors, and Flat keeps the actors at the center of the story.

-There is another technique that we won’t discuss but it should be known in case you have to deal with a clever engineer type.
+There is another technique that we won’t discuss but it should be known in case you have to deal with an engineer.
 They might say that you need to sit some place where your viewing angle is between 45 degrees and 60 degrees.
 If you want to get the tools to measure this, have fun.
-This may be the most natural distance since it puts the edge of the screens at a comfortable position to see everything onscreen without seeing too much of anything else – especially those glaring EXIT signs!
+This may be the most natural distance since it puts the edge of the screen at a comfortable position.
+You see everything onscreen without seeing too much of anything else – especially those glaring EXIT signs!

-But it still doesn’t easily put you in the same row consistently, or make it easy to tell another person who is trying to do the same thing as you, in the same row consistently.
+But it still doesn’t easily put you in the same row consistently, or make it easy to tell another person who is trying to do the same thing as you.

 There is another method that technicians use for the measurement point.
 They say ‘two-thirds back’.
 This means that they will divide the length of the auditorium by 3, then multiply by 2, and place their equipment there.

 Imagine that the auditorium is 90 feet long, you divide by 3 to get 30 feet, then multiply by 2 to get 60 feet.
 Go 60 feet from the screen, walk to the center of that row and set up for your testing.